Cyber Security Service Delivery

 So, what was left?
 Aside from modernizing the product to make it future-proof, the original reasons for the redesign had vanished.

 Luckily, it was my new persona, Ron, who helped us discover a vital new reason.
 Ron is a skeptic.
 He has worked as a cyber security analyst in the past, and thinks Field Effect is too good to be true.
-Luckily our service really is that good, and Ron is happily convinced of this after seeing behind the curtain.
+Luckily Field Effect really is that good, and sales informed me that prospective clients trust the service after seeing behind the curtain.

-Solution deep dive: de-siloing data to support detective work
+Solution deep dive: de-siloing data to support a threat hunting story

 The outcomes

 To see an early version of this UI in its role as a demo tool (plus many other features I designed and collaborated on across other products) take a peek at a recorded live demo.
-Here, you can see how Ted uses the UI to showcase how our analyst work.
-You can also hear Ted reassure the audience that this UI is not something they'll need to use "you don't have to live into that interface, you understand."
-This is something I love to hear, as it shows the product working exactly as I expected it to.
+Here, you can see how our sales engineer, Ted, uses the UI to showcase how our analysts work.
+You can also hear Ted reassure the audience that this UI is not something they'll need to use "you don't have to live [in] that interface, you understand."